svmotnik/game-qa-portfolio/Reports/Fatekeeper/Cockroaches_Weapon_Swarm_Glitch/README.md

 __EXPECTED__: To be honest, I don't know if it' intentional, but doesn't look like.

-__ACTUAL__: Cockroaches swarmed into glitching mass around my weapon..
+__ACTUAL__: Cockroaches swarmed into glitching mass around my weapon.

 __STEPS__:
 1. Be in area with cockroaches.
-2. I don't really know, happened only once, even if I've switched weapons.
+2. I don't really know, happened only once, even if I've switched weapons - it stayed.
 3. It dissapeared after changing location.

 __VIDEO__: https://youtu.be/wbUXrk5ZEyE